TomasHubelbauer/web-remember-credentials/readme.md

 Run `index.html`.

+## Testing

+Submit any of the forms.
+Once you've done so and saved the credentials, they will be pre-filled and you won't be able to emulate this unless you remove them throught the Settings.
+There is an easier way to keep testing though: change the password to a new value and observe the behavior of the *update credentials* prompt, which is triggered under similar conditions.

 ## Support

 I only tested this in Firefox, because it is for a personal project and I don't